stackhpc/ansible-slurm-appliance/README.md

 **NB:** In subsequent sections this new environment is refered to as `$ENV`.

+Activate this environment:

+    . environments/$ENV/activate

-Now generate secrets for this environment:
+and generate secrets for it:

     ansible-playbook ansible/adhoc/generate-passwords.yml

+Note that all subsequent steps require the venv and the environment to be activated as above.

 ### Define infrastructure configuration